A Restricted SVD type CUR Decomposition for Matrix Triplets: Numerical Experiments

-In the presence of correlated noise, we aim to evaluate the CUR, GCUR, and RSVD-CUR methods in selecting relevant features that can improve prediction while keeping feature acquisition costs low.
-To demonstrate how the RSVD-CUR factorization can be used in this context we employ the Thyroid disease data set from the UCI repository.
-The problem is to determine whether a patient referred to the clinic is hypothyroid.
-The three classes in the data set are: normal (not hypothyroid), hyperfunction and subnormal functioning.
-Because 92\% of the patients are not hyperthyroid, a good classifier should have accuracy significantly better than 92\%.
 This 21-dimensional data set has a separate training and testing set.
 The training set consists of 3772 samples and the testing set consists of 3428 instances.
 The data set comes with an intrinsic cost associated with 20 input features, which we used to construct a diagonal matrix $G\in\R^{20\times20}$.
-We, therefore, dropped the feature that does not have an associated cost. \cref{thyroidattr} show the Thyroids data set attributes.
-For our purpose, we add a small correlated noise perturbation to the normalized train data set, e.g., $\varepsilon=\norm{A_E-A}/\norm{A}=0.001$, where matrix $A$ represents the original 20-dimensional train data set (Note that we only perturb the train data set.).
+We, therefore, dropped the feature that does not have an associated cost. \cref{thyroidattr} show the Thyroid data set's attributes.
+For our purpose, we add a small correlated noise perturbation to the normalized training data set, e.g., $\varepsilon=\norm{A_E-A}\,/\,\norm{A}=0.001$, where matrix $A$ represents the original 20-dimensional training data set.
+(Note that we only perturb the training data set.)
 We assume that the lower triangular matrix $B\in \R^{3772 \times 3772}$ is the Cholesky factor of a symmetric positive definite matrix with first-order autoregressive structure \eqref{cov:AR} (with diagonal entries 1 and the off-diagonal entries related by a multiplicative factor of 0.99).
 So the perturbation matrix $E=B\widetilde E$, where $\widetilde E\in\R^{3772\times 20}$ is a random Gaussian matrix.

-We compare the cost of features selected and the classification test error rates for each algorithm.
-The CUR decomposition is used to pick a subset of 10 columns of $A_E$ without considering the noise filter $B$ and cost matrix $G$.
-The GCUR of $(A_E, G)$ selects a subset of 10 columns of $A_E$ relative to $G$ (here also, we do not take the noise into account).
-The RSVD-CUR of $(A_E, B, G)$ chooses 10 columns of $A_E$ by incorporating all available prior information.
-For the randomization of the experiment, we perform 10 cases using different random seeds. \cref{thyroidresults} reports the average classification test error rate and the average cost of select of the default $k$-nearest neighbour ($k$-NN) classifier in MATLAB.
+We evaluate the performance of the three algorithms based on the cost of features selected and their classification test error rates.
+The DEIM index selection procedure is used in this experiment.
+The standard CUR decomposition selects ten columns of $A_E$ without considering the noise filter $B$ and the cost matrix $G$.
+The GCUR method selects a subset of ten columns of $A_E$ relative to $G$ but does not consider the noise.
+The RSVD-CUR method selects ten columns of $A_E$ by incorporating all available prior information from $(A_E, B, G)$.
+To ensure the validity of the results, we perform ten cases using different random seeds. \cref{thyroidresults} presents the average total cost of the selected features and the average classification test error rate, where we use the default $k$-nearest neighbor ($k$-NN) classifier in MATLAB.